microsoft/health-architectures/docs/Azure-IoMT-with-PowerBI.md

 nav_order: 2
 ---

-# IoMT Connector for Azure and Microsoft Power BI
+# IoMT FHIR Connector for Azure and Microsoft Power BI

 Microsoft Power BI is a powerful business intelligence/ analytics tool which when combined with FHIR & IoT can change the way providers care for patients.